-The School of Mechanical Engineering undertakes both 'blue-sky' and applied research and has developed many new technologies that have made an impact.
-Some examples of our innovative work can be seen here.
+The School of Mechanical Engineering undertakes both 'blue-sky' and applied research and has developed many new technologies that have made an impact on society.

-Our school is always interested in conducting collaborative research with companies to help answer your problems.
-In addition, there are government grant schemes available to encourage research collaboration between industries and universities.
+We are always interested in conducting collaborative research with businesses to cultivate new ideas and innovations, and help answer problems.
+In addition, there are government grant schemes available to encourage research collaboration between industry and universities.

-The School of Mechanical Engineering conducts research in a diverse and wide range of areas such as:
+The School of Mechanical Engineering conducts research in a diverse and wide range of areas including:

 The Acoustics, Vibration and Control Group was established in 1987 with a grant from the Sir Ross and Sir Keith Smith fund for fundamental studies leading to a system to actively control aircraft cabin noise.
 The aim of the group is to undertake fundamental and applied research in active noise and vibration control and to apply the results of research to the development of commercial controllers and to the installation of practical systems in industry.